Fresh vs. Canned Pumpkin

 Pumpkin Puree Texture Comparison:

-For baking recipes where you really don’t want excess water content, such as Pumpkin Cheesecake or Brown Butter Pumpkin Chocolate Chip Cookies, you may want to avoid using organic canned pumpkin puree.
-The extra liquid could throw off the texture of the recipe!
+For baking recipes where you really don’t want excess water content, such as Pumpkin Cheesecake or Brown Butter Pumpkin Chocolate Chip Cookies, I recommend avoiding using organic or homemade canned pumpkin puree.
+The extra liquid could throw off the texture of the recipe.

 Pumpkin Puree Taste Comparison:

-Since in most pumpkin baking we add tons of sugar and spices, I realized the texture was as important, if not more so, than the taste.
-In fact, pure pumpkin puree kind of just tastes like straight up baby food.
+Since in most pumpkin baking, we add tons of sugar and spices, the texture is as important, if not more so, than the taste.
+In fact, pure pumpkin puree kind of just tastes like straight-up baby food.

 Once baked into mini pumpkin pies (following the standard recipe from Libby’s), the color differences among the purees became less obvious.

-After adding enough sugar and spices to disguise the original pumpkin flavor, it was all about the texture.
+After adding sugar and spices which disguise the original pumpkin flavor, it was all about the texture.
 The regular canned was definitely the firmest, the organic canned was most watery, and the fresh puree was the lightest and most velvety.

 Canned Pumpkin vs. Pumpkin Pie Filling: